what instrument measures wind speed

 Applications of Wind Speed Measurement in Different Fields

-In meteorology, it aids weather forecasting and climate research.
+In meteorology, it helps forecast weather and study climate.
 In aviation, it ensures flight safety and efficiency.
-For wind power, it’s key for wind farm development and turbine operation.
-In sports like sailing and paragliding, wind speed impacts performance and safety.
+For wind power, it’s important for building and running wind farms.
+In sports like sailing and paragliding, wind speed affects performance and safety.

 Challenges and Future Trends in Wind Speed Measurement